Tilted stripes origin in ${\mathrm{La}}_{1.88}{\mathrm{Sr}}_{0.12}{\mathrm{CuO}}_{4}$ revealed by anisotropic next-nearest neighbor hopping: Abstract

 \section{Abstract}

-Spin- and charge- stripe order has been extensively studied in the superconducting cuprates, among which underdoped \ce{La$_{2-x}$Sr$_{x}$CuO$_{4}$} (LSCO) is an archetype which has static spin density wave (SDW) order at low temperatures.
-An intriguing, but not completely understood, phenomenon in LSCO is that the stripes are not perfectly aligned with the high-symmetry Cu-Cu directions, but are tilted.
-Using high-resolution neutron scattering, we find that the model material LSCO with $x=0.12$ has two coexisting phases at low temperatures, one with static spin stripes and one with fluctuating spin stripes, where both phases have the same tilt angle.
-For the static SDW, we accurately determined the spin direction as well as the interlayer correlations.
-Moreover, we performed numerical calculations using the doped Hubbard model to explain the origin of the tilting of the stripes.
-The tilting is quantitatively accounted for with a next-nearest neighbor hopping $t^{\prime}$ that is anisotropic, consistent with the slight orthorhombicity of the sample.
-Our results highlight the success of the doped Hubbard model to describe specific details of the ground state of a real material, as well as the importance of $t^\prime$ in the Hamiltonian.
-These results further reveal how the stripes and superconductivity are sensitively intertwined at the level of model calculations as well as in experimental observations.
+Spin- and charge- stripe order has been extensively studied in the superconducting cuprates, among which underdoped \ce{La$_{2-x}$Sr$_{x}$CuO$_{4}$} (LSCO) is an archetype with static spin stripes at low temperatures.
+An intriguing, but not completely understood, phenomenon in LSCO is that the stripes are tilted away from the high-symmetry Cu-Cu directions.
+Using high-resolution neutron scattering on LSCO with $x=0.12$, we find two coexisting phases at low temperatures, one with static spin stripes and the other with fluctuating ones, both sharing the same tilt angle.
+Our numerical calculations using the doped Hubbard model elucidate the tilting’s origin, attributing it to anisotropic next-nearest neighbor hopping $t^{\prime}$, consistent with the material’s slight orthorhombicity.
+Our results underscore the model’s success in describing specific details of the ground state of this real material and highlight the role of $t^\prime$ in the Hamiltonian, revealing the delicate interplay between stripes and superconductivity across theoretical and experimental contexts.